 Do It Yourself Solutions

 There are many DIY solutions to lighting a planted aquarium.
 The simplest DIY method is to purchase a retrofit kit for any of the above technologies, and install that into a custom built canopy or light strip.
 You can also rewire existing normal-output fluorescent fixtures to overdrive them, producing about 1.5X the amount of light that they normally would produce.
 I have seen examples of people using regular screw-in light bulbs in a canopy to light the aquarium.
+There are also excellent LED kits that allow you to completely customize the intensity and color of your light.
 In all, if you can think it, you can do it.
 Just be sure that you use good electrical practices, and that the bulbs you use are suited to grow plants.

 There are several fixtures on the market that combine two types of lighting technology.
-The most popular is the PC/MH combination fixture.
+The most popular is to combine PC/T5 lighting with MH in one fixture.
 These fixtures are designed to run efficient power compact lights for most of the day, with the metal halide light running in the middle of the day as a noon-burst.
 This is supposed to emulate the 3-hour period of the day where the sun is most intense.